-Here are some of the way Asian countries celebrate the holiday:
+Here are some of the ways several Asian countries celebrate the holiday:

-Christmas is a state holiday in this country due to British influences and mid-academic year vacations.
-People plant trees to celebrate “Badaa Din” or Big Day, another name for Christmas, in Northern India.
-The country’s smallest state, Goa, puts on a large celebration every December, despite only 2% of the country claiming Christianity as a religion.
+Christmas is a state holiday in this India due to British influences and mid-academic year vacations.
+People plant trees to celebrate “Badaa Din,” or Big Day, another name for Christmas in Northern India.
+The country’s smallest state, Goa, puts on a large celebration every December despite only 2% of the country claiming Christianity as a religion.

-Banana or mango trees are decorated, Christians go to a midnight mass and a western-style meal is eaten on Christmas Eve.
+Banana or mango trees are decorated, Christians go to a midnight mass and a Western-style meal is eaten on Christmas Eve.
 The popular food items you might see on the table could be a roast turkey or chicken.
 Popular desserts in Goa that are eaten during this time include neureos, small fried pastries with dry fruit and coconut, and dodol, similar to toffee with coconuts and cashews inside.
-Christmas stars top many homes in other parts of India, including as Kerala.
+Christmas stars top many homes in other parts of India, especially in the southern city of Kerala.
 Father Christmas delivers presents to children from a horse and cart.

 Christmas is one of the biggest four holidays in the country, with the other three being the birthday of Buddha, the New Year and the Mid-Autumn Festival.
 In years past, young people crowded Nguyen Hue avenue in Ho Chi Minh City to enjoy a light show on Christmas Eve.
 In Hanoi, people gather around St. Joseph Cathedral to do the same.

 The minority of Vietnamese people who are Christian attend Midnight Mass at local churches.
 People throw confetti, take a lot of photos and admire the Christmas decorations and lights of big hotels and department stores.